Active Substance: mecasermin

-Which measures are being taken to ensure the safe use of Increlex?
+What measures are being taken to ensure the safe and effective use of Increlex?

-The company that makes Increlex will supply information packs for doctors and for patients explaining how the medicine is used and its side effects.
+Additionally, the company that markets Increlex will supply information packs to doctors and patients explaining how the medicine is used and its side effects.
 The company will also supply dose calculators to help doctors and patients (or their carers) to work out the appropriate dose.